Integrations FAQs

 Go to Settings -> Capabilities, enable Slack, and paste in the bot token and app ID.

-2. Set the "Request URL" to:
+2. Set "Request URL" to: https://agent-service-339911427090.europe-north2.run.app/api/slack/webhook

-3. Ensure the "Enable Events" toggle is switched ON
+3. Ensure "Enable Events" is ON

-1. In Slack app settings, click "OAuth & Permissions" in the left sidebar
+1. In Slack app settings, click "OAuth & Permissions"

 • channels:read - To see public channels